mattchannn/effective-java-summary/README.md

 __Item 1 : Static factory methods__

+**Static factory method is a static method that returns an instance of the class.**

 Quote 1
 > The ability of static factory methods to return the same object from repeated invocations allows classes to maintain strict control over what instances exist at any time.